Hagbard-Celin/galileo/Readme.md

 8. In case of upgrade: The upgrade will make older configuration files load.
     But all paths that are set in the config will still point to the old locations, and must be updated manually.
+To Update the paths of button-banks and start-menus the layout must be saved.

     Warning: Until this is done, you must make sure that the old paths are not valid, least you risk messing up you original install.